 Display to header level

 When an organization must close on a real estate transaction prior to securing all the necessary funds, borrowing will be necessary for the deal to proceed.
-A number of conservation-based nonprofit organizations manage revolving loan funds that provide low and no interest, short-term financing to facilitate land and easement purchases for conservation purposes.
+Several organizations manage revolving loan funds that provide low and no interest, short-term financing specifically to facilitate land and easement purchases for conservation purposes.

 Timing can make or break a conservation deal.
 If a seller has to sell by a certain date or is simply intent on selling quickly, an organization must come up with the necessary financing on the seller’s timeline or let the conservation opportunity pass.
 If the organization does not have sufficient cash at hand and the opportunity is too important to lose, the organization will have to turn to borrowing.